 31. Prohibiting congregations from disaffiliating under Paragraph 2553?

 The United Methodist Church as a denomination has not done so.

 In South Carolina, conference leadership — including their trustees — have concluded that no congregation qualifies for disaffiliation under the provisions of Paragraph 2553.
 That paragraph sets two possible qualifications to establish a right to request disaffiliation.
 The first is that the congregation disagrees with the changes made by the 2019 special called General Conference to legislation related to homosexual persons.
 However, congregations in South Carolina agree with those changes.
 The other qualification would be if, by action or inaction, the annual conference failed to implement those changes.
 The South Carolina conference has implemented them fully.
 Thus, no congregations in the South Carolina conference can qualify to disaffiliate under the terms of Paragraph 2553.
-As noted in Part 8 of this series (Question 29), the South Carolina conference has instead implemented an alternate set of policies for disaffiliation grounded in a different paragraph.
+As noted in Part 8 of this series (Question 29), the South Carolina conference has instead implemented an alternate set of policies for closure (they do not call this disaffiliation) grounded in a different paragraph.

 In North Georgia, the degree of misinformation and defamatory statements used to inform votes for disaffiliation led the conference board of trustees to determine “it is no longer confident it could recommend in good faith disaffiliation agreements to the Annual Conference at this time.”
-Since recommendation for disaffiliation comes from the conference board of trustees to the annual conference, and since the annual conference must approve disaffiliations before they can take place, the effect of this determination by the conference board of trustees is to halt the process of disaffiliation under Paragraph 2553 in that conference.
+Since recommendation for disaffiliation comes from the conference board of trustees to the annual conference, and since the annual conference must approve disaffiliations before they can take place, the effect of this determination by the conference board of trustees was to halt the process of disaffiliation under Paragraph 2553 in that conference.

 32. Going to appoint non-disaffiliating clergy elsewhere should the congregation(s) they serve disaffiliate?